WDI-SEA/Project-2-Deployment/README.md

 Select Development, Single node, 1x shared CPU, 256MB RAM, 1GB disk

 And once you are provided with your database credentials, **Please take a screenshot.
-These credentials are essential for you to be able to conenct to your database, and you will not be able to access them in fly.io afterwards**
+These credentials are essential for you to be able to connect to your database, and you will not be able to access them in fly.io afterwards**

 To access the psql shell for our Fly postgres DB, run the following command in your terminal: